 As we age, our bodies lose strength and balance.
 Many older adults suffer from lower-body weakness and/or foot pain, which can make falls more likely.
-Older adults are also more likely to suffer from vision problems, which can make obstacles and changes in incline difficult to see.
+Older adults are also more likely to experience vision problems, which can make obstacles and changes in incline difficult to see.
 Additionally, many older adults are vitamin D deficient and/or take multiple medications, both of which can cause fatigue and balance issues.

 What Types of Injuries Can Happen in Falls?

 Every year, falls send 2.8 million older Americans to emergency rooms, with over 800,000 being hospitalized, most often for head trauma or hip fractures.
-Falls are the leading cause of traumatic brain injury and 95% of all hip fractures.*
+Falls are the leading cause of traumatic brain injury and 95% of all hip fractures.1

-Older adults who fracture a hip are at a significantly higher risk of dying within the next year.† But even a less severe fall can have serious consequences.
+Older adults who fracture a hip are at a significantly higher risk of dying within the next year.2 But even a less severe fall can have serious consequences.
 Head injuries can lead to brain bleeding, which can increase the risk of stroke.
 Broken bones can limit activity, leading to depression and a more sedentary lifestyle.
 Even the fear of falling again can cause older adults to be less active, which can lead to weakness and, ultimately, a greater chance of suffering another fall.

 How Can You Help Older Adults Prevent Falls?

 Fortunately, there are ways to help reduce their risk.
 These include:

 - Reviewing medications.
 Since some medications and combinations of medications can cause fatigue and/or dizziness, you should review what older adults are taking to see if you can make any changes to decrease those side effects.

 - Encouraging eye exams.
 Poor eyesight can often be improved with proper eye care.
 You can refer older adults to an ophthalmologist for a full exam.
 An ophthalmologist’s office can fit your patients with proper eyewear and diagnose and treat other conditions (such as cataracts) that may be impairing vision.